The Best Noise-Canceling Headphones

 Before we came up with a game plan, we turned to our experts.
 Did we need to test the difference between analog or digital sound processing headphones?
-What about feedforward, feedback, or hybrid noise-canceling?
+What about feedforward, feedback, or hybrid noise canceling?
 It turns out that technical specs like these don’t really matter for the average listener.
-They all agreed, the best way to find a good pair of headphones is to try them yourself with four basic criteria in mind.
+The experts all agreed: The best way to find a good pair of headphones is to try them yourself with four basic criteria in mind.

 First and foremost — the best should block out every kind of noise.

 We wanted to find headphones that we could use anywhere, so we had our testers wear each pair in as many places as possible.
-Not just around the office but in busy grocery stores and rumbling buses, too.
+Not just around the office, but also in busy grocery stores and rumbling buses.
 Turns out, not all headphones were up to the challenge.

 The Audio-Technica ATH-ANC7b impressed us at first.
-It was great at canceling out low frequency sounds like the office AC, but its looser seal couldn't block out the drone of voices at the corner coffee shop.
-By comparison, the Sony MDR 1000X blocked the low frequency fan in one tester’s home and chatter at the grocery store.
+They were great at canceling out low-frequency sounds like the office AC, but their looser seal couldn't block out the drone of voices at the corner coffee shop.
+By comparison, the Sony MDR 1000X blocked the low-frequency fan in one tester’s home and chatter at the grocery store.

 We also compared each pair’s ability to reduce noise without audio playing.
 The best should cancel noise, not rely on music to drown it out.
 Pairs with a tighter seal and better noise cancellation, like the Bose QuietControl 30, didn’t need the help of music to silence the construction outside.
 In contrast, the Audio-Technica ATH-ANC33iS only brought relief with a little help from the Beatles at full volume.

 Most of the headphones we tested could muffle noise and help us focus, but some were clearly more effective than others.
 Budget pairs like the Audio-Technicas were better than expected, but didn’t perform as well as our mid-range or high-priced options.
 With noise cancelers, you get what you pay for.